 Since 2004, Israel has produced six Nobel Prize-winning scientists, mostly in chemistry.

-In 2005, approximately 7,800 Israelis living in settlements in the Gaza Strip (Gush Katif) were evacuated by the government as part of its disengagement plan.
+In 2005, approximately 7,800 Israelis living in settlements in the Gaza Strip, known as Gush Katif, were evacuated by the government as part of its disengagement plan.

-As of 2007, many public buildings and 50,000 residential buildings in Israel did not meet the new earthquake resistant construction standards and were expected to collapse in a strong earthquake.
+As of 2007, many public buildings as well as 50,000 residential buildings did not meet the new earthquake resistance standards.

 By 2007, Germany had paid 25 billion euros in reparations to Israel and individual Israeli Holocaust survivors.

-Following the 2007 Battle of Gaza, when Hamas assumed power in the Gaza Strip, Israel tightened control of the Gaza crossings along its border, as well as by sea and air.
+Following the 2007 Battle of Gaza, when Hamas assumed power in the Gaza Strip, Israel tightened control of the Gaza crossings along its border, as well as by sea and air, and prevented persons from entering and exiting except for isolated cases it deemed humanitarian.

 In 2007 the Israeli Air Force destroyed a nuclear reactor in Syria.